Pictured: Scott, Kat, and Tim take a quick break for a game of cards.

 Thanks in large part to D&D, Scott is especially into live-action role-playing games (or LARP games), which involve improvisation, storytelling, and acting.
 It’s the perfect fit for Scott, who says he was a “theater geek”.
 He prefers the genre of American Freeform LARP, which can last anywhere from 90 minutes to 4 hours.
 These games involve freeform story and character development.
 Scott especially enjoys LARPS based on historical events, and true stories, or ones that involve complex scenarios like time travel.
 “A lot of people play a game to win, but we play for the best story,” Scott explained.
 “I like to tell a good story.
 If you watch us play, you’ll see that what we do is closer to improv theatre than gaming.”

 For 20 years, Scott and his brother have been involved with a weekly gaming group, and they regularly test games that Jason creates.
 They’ve also tested games made by designers around the world.
 “My favorite part of it all is spending time with my brother.
 Gaming has kept us connected,” Scott said.
 It’s also an interest that Scott has passed down to his sons, who are also into gaming.

 Scott enjoys sharing his gaming interest and bringing other players together.
 He and his brother founded LARP Shack, which attracts players from as far as Washington, D.C., and Philadelphia.
-Scott has hosted LARP Shack events at Caktus since August 2017, and the next one will be on April 27 (details in this private Facebook group).
+Scott has hosted LARP Shack events at Caktus since August 2017, and the next one will be held on April 27 — details in this private Facebook group and on the Caktus event calendar.
 Scott also organizes Local Area Network (LAN) parties at Caktus.
 These parties are a blast from the past!
 Attendees bring their own computer, which they connect to form a LAN to play online games.
 It’s a bit like playing online games during the days of dial-up.
 Scott plans to host the next LAN party sometime this spring.